Pope Leo XIV addresses prisoners in Equatorial Guinea, calls for justice reform - PRESS AI WORLD

 side-post-image

-• Pope Leo XIV criticizes the treatment of prisoners in Equatorial Guinea during his Africa tour.
+• Pope Leo XIV emphasizes humane treatment for prisoners in Equatorial Guinea.

 SHARE THIS ARTICLE: